 Conophytum obcordellum (Haw.)
 N. E. Br.

-Conophytum obcordellum is a mat-forming dwarf succulent with small, pancake-shaped paired leaves, up to 1.2 inches (3 cm) tall and up to 0.8 inch (2 cm) in diameter, pale blue-green, grass-green or yellow-green, decorated with dark green-black lines and dots.
-The unspotted parts are pink to dark red.
-The flowers are nocturnal, pink-creamy in color with pale yellow center.
-The petals are up to 0.5 inch (1.2 cm) long.
+Conophytum obcordellum is a dwarf succulent that forms clumps of bodies composed of two fused leaves.
+The bodies are up to 1.2 inches (3 cm) tall and up to 0.8 inches (2 cm) in diameter.
+The upper surface of the bodies is kidney-shaped, pale blue-green, gray-green, or yellow-green and decorated with dark green, red, or almost black lines and dots.
+Unspotted parts of the bodies are pink to dark red.

 The flowers are daisy-like, usually solitary, white, pale yellow, pink, or magenta, often with red tips.
 They appear at night, generally in the fall.
 Fruits are 4- to 6-locular capsules.

 Conophytum obcordellum is native to South Africa (Northern Cape and Western Cape).